 A member of the Liberty baseball coaching staff since July 2016, Bryant Gaines serves as the Flames' pitching coach and assists in all aspects of the Liberty baseball program.

-A Coastal Plains League All-Star as a player during the summers of 2007 and 2011, the Weddington, N.C. native was the head coach of the Coastal Plains League's Wilson Tobbs in 2015.
-He recruited the entire 40-man roster and hired his three assistants.
-Gaines saw two of his pitchers, Jared Janczak of TCU and Carson Teel of Oklahoma State go on to pitch, while Cole Bedford caught for Texas A&M in the 2016 College World Series in 2016.
-In addition, Gaines' team had three players drafted in the 2016 MLB Draft in Chris Clare of High Point, Marcus Moomey of South Carolina and Trey York of ETSU were all drafted by MLB teams.
+A Coastal Plains League All-Star as a player during the summers of 2007 and 2011, the Weddington, N.C. native was the head coach of the Coastal Plains League's Wilson Tobs in 2015.
+He recruited the entire 40-man roster, seeing two of his pitchers, Jared Janczak of TCU and Carson Teel of Oklahoma State go on to pitch, while Cole Bedford caught for Texas A&M in the 2016 College World Series.
+Six members of the Tobs, Janczak, Teel, Carson Sherrod of Texas A&M, Marcus Mooney of USC, Chris Clare of High Point and Trey York of ETSU were all drafted by MLB teams.

 Gaines is married to the former Riley Foster, who played field hockey at North Carolina.
 Foster played on two national championship teams during her four years with the Tar Heels.